Skip to main content

 The endocrine system does not operate in isolation; it is deeply intertwined with metabolic pathways and influences various physiological systems.
 Testosterone deficiency, for instance, is often associated with adverse metabolic profiles, including insulin resistance, dyslipidemia, and increased visceral adiposity.
 Testosterone replacement can improve these metabolic markers, but the interplay with other hormones and metabolic processes is complex.

 Elevated estrogen levels, a potential systemic response to testosterone therapy if not managed, can influence glucose metabolism and lipid profiles.
-While estrogen generally has beneficial cardiovascular effects in women, supraphysiological levels in men can contribute to and unfavorable lipid profiles.
+While estrogen generally has beneficial cardiovascular effects in women, supraphysiological levels in men can contribute to insulin resistance and unfavorable lipid profiles.
 This highlights the importance of maintaining a balanced hormonal milieu, where both testosterone and estrogen levels are within optimal physiological ranges.

 Growth hormone-releasing peptides, such as Sermorelin and Ipamorelin/CJC-1295, stimulate the pulsatile release of endogenous growth hormone from the pituitary gland.
 Growth hormone itself has profound metabolic effects, including promoting lipolysis (fat breakdown), increasing protein synthesis, and influencing glucose homeostasis.
 These peptides can therefore indirectly support body composition improvements and metabolic health, acting as an adjunctive strategy to hormonal optimization.